-During the year, no emoluments were paid by the Group to the directors as a discretionary bonus or an inducement to join or upon joining the Group or as a compensation for loss of office, except that the Group paid HK\$1,200,000 to Mr. Cheung Wai Tung as a compensation for loss of office.
-(2010: Nil)
+During the year, no emoluments were paid by the Group to the directors as a discretionary bonus or an inducement to join or upon joining the Group or as a compensation for loss of office.
+(2011: HK\$1,200,000)

-There was no arrangement under which a director had waived or agreed to waive any remuneration (2010: Nil).
+There was no arrangement under which a director had waived or agreed to waive any remuneration (2011: Nil).